PatrickDuncan/shunc/README.md

 The goal of this library is to make shell scripting easier for everyone.
 Your shell of preference should not matter!
 This library will automatically check `$SHELL` to determine how to inject the correct files in your script.

+This script will not change the state of your variables.
+Meaning that if a function needs to declare a variable it will save the previous value and reset the variable's value after execution.

 ## Installation

 1. Generate the script: